Last Updated on July 26, 2021 by Angie

 With small plates like bone marrow, salads using rooftop and in-season produce, and pappa al pomodoro, we're already planning to make a meal out of them.
 We'll just pass on the pizzas when we return.

-Dinette is located at 5996 Centre Avenue in East Liberty.
+Dinette was located at 5996 Centre Avenue in East Liberty and closed in 2020.

 *Since our visit for this review Dinette has adopted a no tipping policy and their prices have seemingly gone up, especially for their pizzas.
 We cannot comment on if the size of the pizzas have changed along with the price change.